astral-sh/packse/README.md

 ### Writing new scenarios

 Scenario files may contain one or more scenarios written in JSON.

-**Documentation not yet written; the scenario schema is under development.**
+See the existing scenarios for examples and the `Scenario` type for details on the supported schema.